 Since online marketplaces rely on API integrations to facilitate smooth communication between varied stakeholders, getting ISO Certified can attract qualified partners.
 Getting ISO certified can help e-commerce players onboard new partners with confidence.
 ISO certification specifies that the organization has:

 - High-quality management systems

 - GDPR to protect Personal Data of European Citizens

-On 25th May 2018, GDPR came into force and with its implementation, multiple data protection laws were abolished.
+On 25th May 2018, GDPR came into force, and with its implementation, multiple data protection laws were abolished.
 GDPR is one single data protection law that guards the interest of European Citizens.
-The law makes it compulsory for corporations to let the user decide how their data is accessed and for what purpose it is used.
+The law makes it compulsory for corporations to let users decide how their data is accessed and its purpose.

-E-commerce stores catering to European countries need to inform all visitors about data collection and how it will be used.
+E-commerce stores catering to European countries need to inform all visitors about data collection and its use.
 Such a transparent paradigm was designed to stop corporations from sharing user data with third parties without users’ consent.